EmanOss/posts-app/README.md

 - Like button
 <br> favourites are stored in browser local storage, and are displayed in the "Liked" tab.
 - Responsive design
-<br> Cards adjust, and navigation bar moves to bottom
+<br> Cards grid becomes a column, and navigation bar moves to bottom